Of Commerce, Counsel & the Coin

 In-Q-Tel founded

-The Central Intelligence Agency's venture-capital arm, with a mandate of monumental simplicity: seed commercial firms whose technology can be deployed by the intelligence community on the same week it leaves beta.
+The Central Intelligence Agency opens a venture-capital arm with a mandate of monumental simplicity, to seed commercial firms whose technology the intelligence community can deploy in the same week it leaves beta.

 2004